SFB1102/C6C/README.md

 - The Processor `ReFHiTStoSTTSMapper` can be used to match the POS-tags of ReF.BO to the corresponding STTS-tags.

+### TextImporter

+- Name for usage in command line: `text`

+#### Input Format

+- One word per line, blank lines marking sentence boundaries.

+#### Meta-Info

+- No meta-info available in this format.

+#### Annotations

+- Except of the word form there are no annotations available in this format.

 ### XMLKaJuKImporter

 - Name for usage in command line: `xmlkajuk`